Here are the latest COVID-19 case numbers confirmed Tuesday in Washington state

 Hospitalizations

-One hundred thirty people with confirmed cases of COVID-19 were admitted to Washington state hospitals on Dec.
-10, the most recent date with complete data.
+As of Dec.
+17, the date with the most recent complete data, 96 people with confirmed cases of COVID-19 were admitted to Washington state hospitals.

 Testing